 3) A great place for Big-Time Foodies and Beer-Lovers

-Bali is a hub of yummy food and delicacies and that too at a very affordable price!
-Some fancy places like Potato Head or Ku De Ta charge a lot of money for the alcohol and the snacks but it is advisable to stick to the native food-spots.
+Bali is a hub of yummy food and fruits and you can get them all at a very affordable price!
+Some fancy places like Potato Head Bali or Ku De Ta charge a lot of money for the alcohol and the snacks but it is advisable to stick to the native food-spots.

 Bintang beer is the most popular one there and is available for $1.50AU to $2AU at the local food and beverage houses and at the same place you get a sumptuous meal for two for $15AU to $20AU or less.